mateiripeanu/f16-debugging-example/README.md

 # Let's do some debugging

-A debugging exercise with MergeSort
+A debugging exercise with MergeSort.
+The code is *deliberately not commented.*